 In addition to finding clots, Doppler ultrasound can be used to:

-- Check blood flow in your veins, arteries, and heart to test for problems such as peripheral artery disease (which affects your legs, arms, stomach, and head)
+- Check blood flow in your veins, arteries, and heart

-- Look for plaque build-up or blocked arteries
+- Look for narrowed or blocked arteries

-- See how blood vessels heal after treatment
+- See how blood flows after treatment

 When it’s done on your belly, it can help find: